Oliver-Piorun/advent_of_code/README.md

-# :christmas_tree: Advent of Code 202X :snowman:
+# 🎄 Advent of Code 202X ⛄

-Feel free to check out my solutions! :smile:
+Feel free to check out my solutions! 😄

-:bulb: Note: Some solutions may not be optimized or are missing due to limited time and christmas holidays :santa:
+💡 Note: Some solutions may not be optimized or are missing due to limited time and christmas holidays 🎅

 ```
 year    day      part 1       part 2